-It’s up to you to work directly with the print company, but I can make recommendations based on my experience with past products.
-Hymnworks contracts with printing companies that use high-quality materials and a professional printing process, so you can be confident you’ll get a printed hymnal that is built to last.
+It’s up to you to work directly with the print company, but I can make recommendations based on my experience with previous projects.
+Hymnworks contracts with printing companies that use high-quality materials and a durable printing process, so you can be confident you’ll get a printed hymnal that is built to last.
 You should plan to print at least double the number of copies of your average Sunday attendance.
 So for a congregation of 250, for example, plan to print 500.
 The more you print, the cheaper they are.